felix-carela/FurniTech-frontend/README.md

 # Furnitech

-RH Furniture is an application designed to facilitate the exploration and purchase of a wide array of furniture products.
+FurniTech is an application designed to facilitate the exploration and purchase of a wide array of furniture products.
 Users have the capability to establish an account, peruse an extensive inventory of furniture items, and conveniently add their selections to the shopping cart for either immediate or deferred acquisition.
+Inspiration from RH furniture's eccomerce website.

 ## Wire Frames

 **App Home page**

 ![image](<Homepage.png>)

 **Login Page**

 ![image](<Loginpage.png>)

 **Show page**

 ![image](<Showpage.png>)

 **Detail page**

 ![image](<Detailpage.png>)

 **Cart page**

 ![image](<Cart.png>)

 ## How to work on this App
-this app let users can create their own account. before they sign in account, they only can view for those items.
+This app let users can create their own account.
+Before they sign in to an existing account or sign up, users can only view the catalog of available items.
 They cannot add those items to the cart.
-This furniture app show 4 category for home-furnishings. user also can view item's detail.
-User's shopping cart will show add items ,quantity and price. also use can check total price for this order.
-User can remove items form their own cart and add more stuff on that order.
+This furniture app shows 4 categories  for home-furnishings.
+User also can view item's details that include dimension, color, price, and about info.
+User's shopping cart will show selected items image, quantity and price.
+User can remove items from their own cart and add more furniture on that order.

 ## Technologies Used